aptise/peter_sslers/README.md

 SqlAlchemy is the DB library, so virtually any database can be used (sqlite, postgres, mysql, oracle, mssql, etc). sqlite is the default.  sqlite is actually kind of great, because it can be sftpd onto different machines for local use.

 You can manage certificates in a few ways:

+# The Components

+## "Peter SSLers" - a Pyramid Application

+"Peter SSLers" is the core toolkit.
+It is a `Pyramid` application that can be spun up as a webserver or used via a commandline interface.
+Peter is your friend and handles all of the Certificate Management and translation functions for you.

+## "SSL Minnow" - The Datastore

+By default, the "SSL Minnow" is a sqlite database `ssl_minnow.sqlite`.
+It is the backing datastore for SSL Certificates and the operations log.
+Your data is ONLY served to the SSL Minnow, so you should be careful with it.
+If the Minnow would be lost, it can not be recovered.

+## "Tools"

+The "/tools" directory contains scripts useful for certificate operations.
+Currently this includes:

+* an `invoke` script
+* a `lua` library for integrating with nginx/openresty

 ## Input